aragon/taiko-contracts/TEST_TREE.md

 ├── Given The proposal was approved by the address
 │   ├── When calling getProposal being approved
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve being approved │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when currently appointed by a signer listed on creation) │   │   └── It approve should revert (when currently appointed by a signer listed on creation) │   ├── When calling hasApproved being approved
+│   ├── When calling canApprove or approve being approved │   │   ├── It canApprove should return false (when listed on creation, self appointed now) │   │   ├── It approve should revert (when listed on creation, self appointed now) │   │   ├── It canApprove should return false (when currently appointed by a signer listed on creation) │   │   └── It approve should revert (when currently appointed by a signer listed on creation) │   ├── When calling hasApproved being approved
-│   │   └── It hasApproved should return false until approved │   └── When calling canExecute and execute being approved │       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when currently appointed by a signer listed on creation)
+│   │   └── It hasApproved should return false until approved │   └── When calling canExecute or execute being approved │       ├── It canExecute should return false (when listed on creation, self appointed now) │       ├── It execute should revert (when listed on creation, self appointed now) │       ├── It canExecute should return false (when currently appointed by a signer listed on creation)